imdela/cipherbits.github.io/docs/ROADMAP.md

 The tool that started Cipherbits: random passwords generated 100% locally in your browser — no account, no data collection.

-### Strength checker
-Checks an existing password's strength, not a fake coloured bar.

 ---

 ## Planned tools — 100% in your browser

 All of these run entirely on your device, exactly like the generator.

+### Strength checker
+Analyse an existing password's real entropy, not a fake coloured bar.

 ### Breach checker (Have I Been Pwned)
 Checks known breach databases using k-anonymity: the password is hashed